xolanintsibande/xolanintsibande/README.md

 Now, I focus on **data analytics**, using tools like SQL, Excel, and Power BI to uncover trends, track KPIs, and support better business decisions.

-What makes me different is that I don’t just analyze data — I understand how it impacts **real business performance on the ground**.
+What makes me different is that I don’t just analyze data.
+I understand how it impacts **real business performance on the ground**.

 ---